-Call it brain-fog, pandemic fatigue, or just a fundamental inability to focus.
-I haven't been able to settle into reading new novels at all lately (as you can tell from the complete lack of reviews on the site over the last three months).
-Since November last year, I've tried to start five different books and have had to park them all.
+Call it brain-fog, pandemic fatigue, or just a fundamental inability to focus, but I haven't been able to settle into reading new novels at all lately.
+In fact, since November last year, I've tried to start five different books and have had to park them all.
 I'm sure I'm not alone, and it's nothing to do with the quality of the stories or the writing, but my wobbly attention span simply wasn't up to the task of giving other people's words the spotlight they deserved.

 So it got me thinking, if I'm struggling this much to read, then surely it'll be even more challenging to write, especially under the myth that, to be a "successful author" (answers on a postcard for that one), then one should endeavour to write every day.